Treasure Island (1990 film): Plot

 Livesy and Hunter also sneak ashore, find Flint's old stockade, and arrange for their party to change their base of operations.
 However, Hands uses the cannon to sink the jolly boat while Smollett's party is rowing to shore in it, and in the ensuing pursuit across the island, Redruth is shot dead.
 Gunn guides Jim to the stockade, giving him a cryptic message to take to the Squire.

 The next morning, Silver tries and fails to parley with Smollett for the map.
 The pirates storm the stockade, wounding Joyce and the Captain, but are driven away with heavy losses.
 That night, Jim steals Gunn's coracle, sails to the Hispaniola and cuts the anchor line.
 Hands, badly wounded after a fight on board, agrees to help Jim beach the Hispaniola, then attempts to stab him in the back after the ship runs aground.
 Jim flees into the shrouds; Hands throws the knife, cutting Jim's shoulder, and Jim shoots and kills Hands.

 Jim returns to the stockade to find his friends gone and the mutineers there instead.
 Jim bravely admits he has caused most of their problems, and Silver is nearly deposed by George Merry, who wishes to kill Jim.
 Silver reveals he bargained with Livesey for the map - seeing the treasure map, the pirates return to Silver's side and decide to keep Jim alive as a hostage.
 The next day, Livesey comes to treat some of the pirates, and Jim confides to him about the Hispaniola, and that he owes his life to Silver.
 Livesey hurries back to tell the others.

 The pirates set off with the map in search of the treasure.
 Along the way, they are frightened by "Captain Flint's" voice calling out, unaware it is Gunn teasing them.
 They discover the treasure has already been looted.
 Merry leads the pirates once more in rebellion against Silver; Livesey's party arrives and drives them off.
 Silver, Jim, and the Doctor's party return to Gunn's cave; Gunn found and moved the treasure there many months prior.
 They load the Hispaniola and set sail for home.

 Silver, unwilling to stand trial for his crimes, threatens Gunn and steals a gig, sailing off to freedom.
 The rest take their treasure home, and Jim vows never to return to the cursed island.

 Production

-Treasure Island was filmed in 1989 on location in North Devon, England, in Jamaica, and also at Pinewood Studios in Cornwall ,Buckinghamshire and England.
+Treasure Island was filmed in 1989 on location in North Devon, England, in Jamaica, and also at Pinewood Studios.

 The fictional Hispaniola was portrayed by the sailing ship Bounty.
 She was originally constructed for the film Mutiny on the Bounty, and was set to be destroyed at the end of the film but Marlon Brando protested.
-In October 2012 she sank sank off the coast of the Carolinas during Hurricane Sandy.
+In October 2012 she sank off the coast of the Carolinas during Hurricane Sandy.